n-lang/y-mins/html.n.md

 #!$n
 ```

-Using the parser version 0 of the `n:` namespace to parse the document:
+Using the parser version 0 of the `n:` schema to parse the document:
 ```n
 #!"n:p0"
 ```